Wouldn’t it be great if after publishing new content on your WordPress website, the following could happen … all from your page address:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-Here you can set custom structures for your tag and category page URLs.
+This section lets you configure custom structures for your tag and category page URLs.

-For example, changing your category base to “topics” will display your category links as ‘http://domain.com/topics/uncategorized/’.
+For example, changing your category base to “news” would make your category links display as ‘http://domain.com/news/uncategorized/’.

 So, if you make the following change in your permalinks Optional > Category base settings section …